trespodnas/avd-session-reset-portal/README.md

 # az-gov-avd-session-reset-portal
 A simple flask app that removes avd users disconnected sessions.<br>
 Scoped to be used in azure gov cloud. <br>
-Currently in development, not recomended for use.
+Currently in development, not recommended for use.

 ### TODO: